fdeblasio/pokeemerald-expansion/README.md

     - Some trainers on Routes 104 and 117 go back to their original locations
 - Gym Leaders use more Hoenn Pokémon
 - Gym Leaders and Magma/Aqua Admins/Leaders no longer have underleveled evolutions
-- Team Magma are also focused on Ground types than Fire types to avoid overlap with Flannery
+- Team Magma are more focused on Ground types than Fire types to avoid overlap with Flannery
 - Pokémon have a more even encounter distribution
 - Trainer rematches (including Gabby and Ty) are now based on number of badges
 - Tate and Liza give out Psychic instead of Calm Mind (Calm Mind can be found in Slateport)